highmobility/hmkit-fleet/gradle/deploy-process.md

 ## Steps for v0, v1 and v2

 - update CHANGELOG.md
 - update the version in `gradle.properties`
 - merge the PR to the `v0`/`v1`/`main` branch
-- Create release tag manually
+- Create release tag
+  - target: v0/v1/main
+  - press generate relase notes
-- Create a release from this tag
+  - press publish release
   - Action starts that pushes the package to MavenCentral.
-  - You can check OSSRH whether release was successful or not.
+  - You can check https://oss.sonatype.org/ whether release was successful or not.

 ❗Release the v0 and v1 first if releasing all versions.
 This way the v2 is the latest in the Releases changelog.